Liberatys/Lithium/README.md

 ## Versioning

-The versioniong and the tags in git follow a 4 step path so that the current step can be easily identified.
+The Versioning and the tags in git follow a 4 step path so that the current step can be easily identified.

 Example: v0.0.0.1